Ness Ziona: German farm (1878–1883)

+Jewish settlement (1883)

+Reuben Lehrer made aliyah (emigrated to Palestine) with his eldest son Moshe in 1883, bringing over his wife and another four of his children the following year.

 Lehrer placed advertisements near Jaffa port asking others to join him offering plots in his land for a small amount of money.
-The pioneers that arrived established a neighborhood named Tel Aviv (the city of Tel Aviv did not yet exist) although the area was still known as Wadi Chanin, from its Arabic name, Wadi Hunayn.
-In 1888, Avraham Yalovsky, a blacksmith, was killed defending his workshop from Arab gangs.
+The pioneers that arrived established a settlement named Tel Aviv (the city of Tel Aviv did not yet exist), although the area was still known as Wadi Chanin, from its Arabic name, Wadi Hunayn.

+The settlement (colony, moshava) was known for a while as Wadi Chanin after the local Arab village, and as Nahalat Reuben (lit.
+"Reuben's Estate") after Reuben Lehrer.

-Ness Ziona
+Ness Ziona (1891)

 In 1891, Michael Halperin bought more land in the wadi.
-He gathered a group of people on the Hill of Love and unfurled a blue and white flag emblazoned with the words Ness Ziona ("Banner to Zion") written in gold.
-The name is based on a verse in the Book of Jeremiah, Jeremiah 4:6.
-This flag was similar to the official Flag of Israel adopted at the First Zionist Congress seven years later.
+He gathered a group of people on the "Hill of Love", where he arrived with the "Mahane Yehuda" mounted guards company he had founded, and unfurled a blue and white flag emblazoned with the Star of David and the words "Ness Ziona" ('Banner toward Zion' or 'Miracle of Zion') written in gold.
+The name is based on a verse from the Book of Jeremiah, : "Raise a standard toward Zion...".
+This flag was taken by Halperin to the First Zionist Congress seven years later, where it became the model for the official flag adopted by the nascent movement.

+United Jewish village

+In 1905, the "Geula" organisation bought the piece of land separating the older Wadi Chanin/Nahalat Reuben and the newer Ness Ziona, allowing the two Jewish settlements to unite into one larger village.

-United village
+United Jewish–Arab village

+In 1926, a new Arab village, Wadi Hunayn, developed across the Jaffa–Jerusalem road from a watermelon farm established there by the Abu Jaber clan from Sarafand el-Kharab, and became part of the same administrative unit as Ness Ziona.

-Eventually, the two Jewish settlements - the old Wadi Chanin/Nahalat Reuben and the newer Ness Ziona - grew into one larger village, together with the Arab Wadi Hunayn across the Jaffa-Jerusalem road.
-Until the 1948 Arab–Israeli War, it was the only mixed Arab-Jewish village in Mandatory Palestine.
+Until the 1948 Arab–Israeli War, it was the only mixed Arab–Jewish village in Mandatory Palestine.
 The coexistence was, on the whole, a peaceful one.

 British Mandate

 According to a census conducted in 1922 by the British Mandate authorities, Ness Ziona had a population of 319 Jews.
-By the 1931 census it had increased to 1,013 inhabitants, in 221 houses.
+By the 1931 census, it had increased to 1,013 inhabitants in 221 houses.
 In 1921 a pump and a system of water pipes were installed.
 In 1924 the British Army contracted the Israel Electric Company for wired electric power.
 The contract allowed the Electric Company to extend the grid beyond the original geographical limits that had been projected by the concession it was given.
 The high-tension line that exceeded the limits of the original concession ran along some major towns and agricultural settlements, offering extended connections to the Jewish settlements of Rishon Le-Zion, Nes-Ziona and Rehovot (in spite of their proximity to the high-tension line, the Arab towns of Ramleh and Lydda remained unconnected).

 The Great Synagogue of Ness Ziona was built in the 1920s, during the period of the Third Aliyah.